 (A cross-country competitor might, though, but we’ll deal with that matter in a moment.)

 How do you establish a trademark?
 By using the mark in commerce.
 This also answers the common question of how to trademark a name for free.
 Just use it to identify products and services in the marketplace.
+This also raises the importance of conducting a common law trademark search to ensure your unregistered mark is unique.

 If you choose to establish a common law trademark, rather than register the mark with the United States Patent & Trademark Office, your rights will be limited.